meta-llama/llama-stack/CONTRIBUTING.md

   justification for bypassing the check.
 * When using `# type: ignore` to suppress a mypy warning, include a comment explaining the justification for bypassing the check.
+* Don't use unicode characters in the codebase.
+ASCII-only is preferred for compatibility or readability reasons.

 ## Common Tasks